tiacsys/bridle/doc/lpnb/doc_templates.rst

 Documentation templates
 ########################

-The |LPNB| documentation provides templates for documenting sample applications and libraries.
+The |BRIDLE| documentation provides templates for documenting sample applications and libraries.

 Use these templates to start documenting your application or library.